+Programme : B.Tech.(01UG020) Semester : IV

-Programme Name of the C : ourse: B.Tech.(01UG020) Analysis and Design of Algorithm Semester : Course Code: IV SOE-B-CSE-21-403
+Name of the Cou irse: Analysis and Design of Algorithm Course Code: SOE-B-CSE-21-403

 Credits : 4 No of Hours : 4 Hrs./week

 Max Marks : 100

 Algorithms are the soul of computing.
 This course introduces basic methods for the design and analysis of efficient algorithms emphasizing methods useful in practice.
 Different algorithms for a given computational task are presented and their relative merits evaluated based on performance measures.